Protesters temporarily interrupt Macy's Thanksgiving Day Parade as it marches through Manhattan

 "It means a lot, because I've never see the Macy's Day Parade and I'm so excited," Syndney Abeyta told DeAngelis.

-"Definitely have to be here in person versus watching it on TV.
-Grew up in California always watching it on TV, so being here is definitely a first-time experience," Nacho Abeyta said.
+"Definitely in person versus watching it on TV.
+I grew up in California always watching it on TV, so being here is definitely a first-time experience," Nacho Abeyta said.

 There's nothing quite like a front row seat to see the six balloonicles, 31 floats, 18 performers, 29 clown crews, 11 marching bands and more.
 Seven new featured balloons debuted this year, including Kung Fu Panda's Po and the Pillsbury Doughboy.

-Ahead of the parade, the NYPD shared its safety measures, including new technology.
+Ahead of the parade, the NYPD shared its safety measures, including drones and other new technology.

 - Thanksgiving 2023: Ways to celebrate, turkey advice, managing your mental health & more

-"We can send our drone truck to the location, get a bird's eye view of exactly what's going on," NYPD Chief of Department Jeffrey Maddrey told reporters.
-"We're able to monitor the balloons, keep an eye on people, and make sure everyone is safe."
+"We're able to monitor the balloons, keep an eye on people, and make sure everyone is safe," NYPD Chief of Department Jeffrey Maddrey told reporters.

 Police said they plan for the parade all year, aiming for a safe and happy Thanksgiving for all.